 And if you do not want a funeral or a burial or a coffin, then there is no time like the present to make that clear.
 The last you want is for your family to be spending tens of thousands of dollars (yes, really) on an elaborate sendoff when all you really want is to be cremated and have your ashes scattered at the local beach.

 Furthermore, planning early means you are able to dispassionately compare costs and shop around.
 Your grieving family is probably not going to be in any sort of condition to do so once you have died.
 So save them big headaches and take care of this now.

 Retirement is a large goal with a lot of moving parts, so it makes sense to break it down into more manageable chunks.
 Here is where a retirement action plan can truly shine.

 Consider a five-year milestone system.
-If you are 30, then how much do you need to have saved by age 35?
-40?
+If you are 30 right now, then how much do you need to have saved by age 40?
+60?
 If you are a lot closer to a typical retirement age, then you might want to consider milestones every one or two years.
 Your milestones should take into consideration:

-Retirement planning will help ensure your later years are relaxed and comfortable, rather than stress-filled.
+Retirement planning will help ensure your later years are relaxed and comfortable, rather than filled with stress and fear about the future.
 Early and thorough planning, and saving with an eye toward inflation and unforeseen expenses can make that happen.
+And a realistic look at your and your family’s future will help as well.
 Share this and tell your friends what you think of how to live your best financial life.